levitsky/biolccc/doc/sphinx/source/tutorial.rst

 Getting the list of predefined chemical groups
 **********************************************

-Before you begin to work with libBioLCCC/pyteomics.biolccc, it is useful to know which amino acids and terminal groups are predefined in this version of the library.
+Before you begin to work with pyteomics.biolccc, it is useful to know which amino acids and terminal groups are predefined in this version of the library.
 To get this information just iterate through the chemicalGroups() map of the predefined chemical bases.